Tired of the everyday routine?

 Please join us on

-to celebrate the launch of boomDEAD, A Killer Collection of Old-Time Radio's Most Unusually Haunted Scripts.
+We'll be listening to the ghostly voices of a bygone era in celebration of the launch of boomDEAD, A Killer Collection of Old-Time Radio's Most Unusually Haunted Scripts.

 Our newest book is a collection of twelve Old-Time Radio scripts featuring the best of horror, mystery and suspense, but this book isn’t just about the under-celebrated form of entertainment known as the radio drama.
 It’s also largely about addressing the vastly forgotten potential of the printed page, and exploring what it means for a tangible book to exist in a digital world.